Two Kings (Matthew 2)

 You'll remember when Jesus and the disciples saw the Temple.
 One of the disciples said to Jesus, "Look, Teacher!
 What massive stones!
 What magnificent buildings!"
 (Mark 13:1).
 The rabbis of the day stated, "He who has not seen the temple of Herod has never seen a beautiful building."

 But the Temple wasn't the only building that Herod built.
-In the middle of the wilderness he built a fortress called Masada.
+In the middle of the wilderness, he built a fortress called Masada.
 He built a wall with thirty-seven high turrets around the summit of the mountain and a casemate wall around the entire summit.
 This was a huge undertaking, since the summit was 600 meters long and 300 meters across at its center.

-Herod didn't design Masada merely as a fortress, but as a royal stronghold with spacious palaces, a bathhouse with the all conveniences available at the time, and a number of smaller palaces, apparently for housing the monarch's relatives.
+Herod didn't design Masada merely as a fortress, but as a royal stronghold with spacious palaces, a bathhouse with all the conveniences available at the time, and a number of smaller palaces, apparently for housing the monarch's relatives.
 The most amazing is the northern palace, which appears to dangle over the precipice.

 Now, you see what the area is like.
 It's one of the most arid places in the land.
 You get thirsty just looking at the terrain.
 But Herod built what was then considered to be a state-of-the-art bathhouse.
 How did he get water?
 He also built twelve enormous cisterns, which collected the floodwater that flowed toward Masada.
 Together the cisterns could hold 40 thousand cubic meters of water, enough not only for drinking but also for the swimming pools, the bathhouses, and agriculture.
 Beasts of burden carried the water from the cisterns to the top of the mountain on special trails.
 He also had huge storerooms for food.